BioforestChain/developer.bfmeta.com/en/API_Reference/PC_full_node/Interface_list/transaction.md

 ## 13. token Exchange Event

 ### 13.1 Create token exchange event
+- Introduction
+    - Freeze certain equity in your own account to the chain at a specified rate, waiting for other accounts holding a specified equity to exchange

 - The full name of the interface: `trToExchangeAsset`
 - Interface abbreviation：`ttea`